-Table 2 reports several network statistics for each platform.
+Table 3 reports several network statistics for each platform.
 The platforms are ordered as before.
 The number of arcs per node is the number of customers an average member of the platform has (which coincides with the number of suppliers an average member has).
 The density is the fraction of present arcs over all possible arcs.
 The table reports that the trade networks are denser for the platforms with more flexible prices (W1-W3).
 On average the platforms with fixed prices only have 1.4% of all possible customer-supplier relationships established, while those with rather flexible prices have a density of more than 4.7%.
 This observation might again reflect our theoretical prediction of inefficiency (Proposition 2), which was based on the argument that mutually beneficial trades are not realized when prices are fixed; and our prediction of less trade (Proposition 3), now with respect to the number of customer-supplier relations.

 Concerning the distribution of customers, indegree centralization measures inequality with respect to the number of customers (Freeman, 1978).
 The measure ranges from zero, attained when every member has the same number of customers, to a one, attained in a star network, in which one member has all customers and no other member has any customer.
-Table 2 reports that the trade networks un-
+Table 3 reports that the trade networks under rather flexible prices (W1-W3) are more centralized and hence more unequal.
+This observation indicates that under flexible prices some agents become successful suppliers in the sense of serving substantially more customers than the other members.